https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Suppose you are standing on the edge of a large freely rotating turnta5e j))) ahci6mes p6sible.
-What happens if you walk toward the esepsj)i mi) 6ca56h) center?
+Suppose you are standing on the edge of a large freely rotating turntable)*l8duc0 ct se.
+What happens itdl )c0 *cus8ef you walk toward the center?

 Correct Answer: